Naveenan-25/M6_Movie_TIcket_Booking_System/1_Requirements/README.md

 * Easy payment options.

 * Various additional schemes to avail on dis booking.
-Sply when u have an account of site frm where you are doing booking.
+Simply when you have an account of site from where you are doing booking.

-* You can have various options while choosing ur tickets.
+* You can have various options while choosing your tickets.

 # Disadvantages of Movie ticket booking system

 * software glitch can cause you buy same ticket twice.
-And then you have to contact Cust care and stress urself for reversal.
+And then you have to contact Cust care and stress yourself for reversal.

 * Unfortunate network loss while paying online can leave you in confusion whether you have paid or have to.
 Again contact Cust care.